For parents: Not sure what axial length numbers mean? Start with a simple explanation →

 Plot axial length against normative curves, compare treatment outcomes, and generate a parent-ready report — in under 30 seconds.
 Free, no login required.

-Start with a Sample Patient →This page is provided for educational purposes.
+This page is provided for educational purposes.
 MyopiaTracker is a clinical decision support tool and does not constitute medical advice, diagnosis, or treatment.
 All efficacy values are population averages from published RCTs; individual patient outcomes vary.
 MiSight® is a registered trademark of The Cooper Companies, Inc. Stellest® is a registered trademark of Essilor International.
 MiyoSmart® is a registered trademark of Hoya Corporation.